projectara/greybus-spec/source/index.rst

 must be unique.
 Certain low-numbered CPort identifiers (such as the control CPort) are reserved.
 Implementors shall assign CPorts low-numbered id values, generally no higher than 31.
-(Higher-numbered CPort ids impact on the total usable number of UniPro devices and typically should not be used.)
+(Higher-numbered CPort ids impact on the total usable number of |unipro| devices and typically should not be used.)

 Protocol